 Cleaning the WordPress Hack

-Once you know the source of the WordPress hack and found the harmful code, start cleaning up by following the below procedure.
+Once you know the source of the WordPress hack and found the infection, it is time to start cleaning up by following the below procedure.

 Restore Your WordPress from Backup